When you hear a nickname like "Mudhole," you just know the person behind it must be something special, and so it was with Merle Smith.

-He was a bush pilot supreme, one of that special breed of hearty individuals who overcame all the obstacles to make air transportation a reality in the remote reaches of Alaska.
+He was a bush pilot supreme.
+One of that special breed of hearty individuals who overcame all the obstacles to make air transportation a reality in the remote reaches of Alaska.

 "You can't miss McCarthy," Kirkpatrick assured him.
 "Just follow the railroad tracks."

 Mudhole did just that, until the fog closed in.
 Then he went on instinct.

 Bob Reeve, another legendary bush pilot, has been credited with tagging Smith with the nickname of "Mudhole."
 Smith was flying to the Bremner Mine, south of McCarthy.
 It was a run that Reeve usually made during the winter months when the frozen ground provided a solid place to land.
 Smith made the trip during the summer.
 The field was just a short stretch of rocks on soggy tundra.
 When the old Stearman bi-plane touched down, its tailskid knocked aside one of the rocks, leaving a large hole in the field.

 Later, when Smith attempted a takeoff after a rain that made the field soggier than ever, a wheel dropped into the hole.
 The plane nosed into the mud, with the propeller turning at about 1,800 RPM.

 Mudhole spent the night scraping the mud out of the engine, part by part.
 His tools consisted of a putty knife, a screwdriver and an old rag.
 The next day he lifted off from the mine and returned to Cordova.